Published on May 8th, 2012 | by Tina Casey7

 However, Gross suggests that the single-port configuration will give the U.S. and German car makers an advantage in production costs and consumer convenience.
 There may also be some marginal savings in maintenance and replacement costs.

-The split in charging standards comes as car makers vie to gain an edge in lucrative new markets, not only in the U.S. but in China, where GM just announced that along with several affiliates it already reached the
+The split in charging standards comes as car makers vie to gain an edge in lucrative new markets, not only in the U.S. but in China, where GM just announced that along with several affiliates it already reached the million-car mark in April for the 2012 selling year, the earliest it has ever reached that goal.

 On the other hand, wireless EV charging could make all of this a moot issue when the next generation of EVs rolls off the assembly line.